opensearch-project/dashboards-notebooks/notebooks/docs/dev/Kibana-Notebooks-Design-Proposal.md

 ### **1.2 Motivation**

-- **Existing Solution:** Kibana Dashboards offer a solution for a few selected use cases, and are a great tool if you’re focused on monitoring a known set of metrics over time.
+- **Existing Solution:** OpenSearch Dashboards Dashboards offer a solution for a few selected use cases, and are a great tool if you’re focused on monitoring a known set of metrics over time.
 Current issues include:
   - Dashboards are static in nature and are not user-friendly to make quick changes in iterations
   - Dashboards lack context for visualizations
   - Dashboards do not have multi-timeline support which are needed for post-mortem and cause analysis
-  - Dashboards are restricted to data sources within the Elasticsearch environment
+  - Dashboards are restricted to data sources within the OpenSearch environment

-* **Our Solution:** Kibana Notebooks provide:
+* **Our Solution:** OpenSearch Dashboards Notebooks provide:
   - Familiar notebooks user-interface for faster iterations as live notes
   - Markdown/Code interpreters for contextual use of data with detailed explanations by allowing a user to combine saved visualizations, text and graphs
-  - Adaptors to embellish existing data in Elasticsearch with other reference data sources.
+  - Adaptors to embellish existing data in OpenSearch with other reference data sources.
   - Support multiple timelines to compare and contrast visualizations

 ### **1.3 Glossary**